 H&M uses personal data lawfully, fairly, correctly and in a transparent manner.

 H&M collects no more personal data than necessary, and only for a legitimate purpose.

 H&M retains no more data than necessary or for a longer period than needed.

 H&M protects personal data with appropriate security measures.

 This Privacy Notice intends to establish a clear, concise and transparent communication on the collection, use, processing, storing etc. of personal data relating to customers of the H&M Group.

-Within the meaning of this Privacy Notice “customer of H&M Group” means former, current and potential customer or user of a product or service offered by an H&M Group affiliate and brand, visitors to one of our official websites or stores, member of a loyalty program or community.
+Within the meaning of this Privacy Notice “customer of H&M Group” means former, current and potential customer or user of a product or service offered by an H&M Group affiliate and brand, visitors to one of our official websites or stores, member of a loyalty program, community or member of a loyalty program or community.

 Who is responsible for processing of your personal data?